Mcp Builder

 4.1 Understand Evaluation Purpose

-Evaluations test whether LLMs can effectively use your MCP server to answer realistic, complex questions.
+Use evaluations to test whether LLMs can effectively use your MCP server to answer realistic, complex questions.

 4.2 Create 10 Evaluation Questions